sagitsofan/create-ms-skeleton/README.md

 ## Microservice skeleton

-Creates a skeleton microservice in seconds
+Creates a skeleton microservice in 1 line of code

 # Installation
 `npm init ms-skelaton <service-name>`